 In the world of linked data, this process is know as reification.
 Each value can have any number of annotations.

-To create an annotation, click on the ellipsis on the right side of the value input interface, and then click on the annotation icon (a dialogue bubble).
+To create an annotation, click on the ellipsis on the right side of the value input interface, and then click on the annotation icon (the speech bubble).

 The annotation sidebar will open to the right.
 Select any property that is available within the Omeka S installation to describe the relationship between the annotation and the value it describes.
 For instance, the value for associated with the property

-Sites include a setting to indicate whether or not value annotations are visible to the public.
+Each site has a setting to indicate whether or not value annotations are visible to the public.
+This will include value annotations on items and media.

 By default, Omeka S will use the media from the first item added to an item set to generate a thumbnail for the set.
 If you want to use a non-media image for the thumbnail for an item set you can set it here.